TristarMMII/MouseAFK/README.md

 Press the 'end' key to start MouseAFK

 ## How to stop
-Bring mouse cursor to top left of monitor to stop the program
+Bring mouse cursor to the top left of the monitor to stop the program